omar-polo/gmid/README.md

 *cgi-bin*
 and not
 *docs/cgi-bin*,
-since it&#8217;s relative to the document root.
+since it's relative to the document root.

 # CAVEATS